childhealth/bloodspot-fhir/README.md

 ## Pre-requisites
 Install [NodeJS](https://nodejs.org/) on your computer.

+## How to deploy/install the tool locally

+    npm install

+    npm run dist

 ## How to build and run tests

     npm test

-## How to deploy/install the tool locally

-    npm run dist

 ## How to run the tool adhoc